 - Mouth sores

-- Weakened immune system with an increased risk of infections
+- Weakened immune system with a higher risk of infections

-- Nerves—damage or irritation to the nerves may cause peripheral neuropathy, numbness and tingling sensation in the hands and/or feet
+- Nerves—damage or irritation may cause numbness and tingling in the hands and feet called peripheral neuropathy

-- Heart—certain chemotherapy drugs can cause damage to the heart muscle
+- Heart—certain medicines can harm the heart muscle

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.